-All publications and presentations that result directly from HPTN studies will include a statement acknowledging the HPTN and NIH's (and others as appropriate) support for the work and listing the applicable cooperative agreement numbers unless the journal's policy precludes such an acknowledgment, or if using a public use dataset (see 21.1.7).
+All publications and presentations that result directly from HPTN studies will include a statement acknowledging the HPTN and NIH's (and others as appropriate) support for the work and listing the applicable cooperative agreement numbers unless the journal's policy precludes such an acknowledgment.
 The most current acknowledgement language is available on the HPTN website.
 For manuscripts related to the Network goals, but not linked to a particular study, the HPTN and NIH will be acknowledged as above if support is provided by the HPTN to the author(s) (examples: manuscripts in collaboration with other investigators, editorials, reviews etc.).
 Manuscripts that are authored by investigators with HPTN support, but the work described is tangential to the HPTN science agenda, it is the responsibility of the investigator to acknowledge HPTN support, where appropriate.
 Work that is completely unrelated should not cite HPTN support.